Ravi-Rsankar/dev-ops/commands/terminal_commands.md

 ```
 The '.' represents the path where to build

+*Options*:
-*Options:-t - name and optionally a tag in name:tag format
+        -t - name and optionally a tag in name:tag format
-        -f - Name of the dockerfile(if name other than Dockerfile)*
+        -f - Name of the dockerfile(if name other than Dockerfile)

 ##### Run the docker image
 ```